svy: Python Package for Complex Survey Design and Analysis

 )

-# Create survey sample object
+# Create the sample object

-sample = svy.Sample(
+sample = svy.Sample(data=smp_data, design=smp_design)

-# Population mean with design-based standard error
+# Estimate population mean with design-based standard error

 mean_income = sample.estimation.mean("income")